 HOW TO MANAGE RETINITIS PIGMENTOSA

-Currently there are no medical solutions for the retinitis pigmentosa or other degenerative visual problems.
-Similarly the management options for RP are extremely limited.
-However, the progression of RP must be monitored.
-The management for RP should focus on the following goals:
+The management options for retinitis pigmentosa are extremely limited.
+However, the management for RP should focus on the progression of retinitis pigmentosa and the following goals:

 |1.
 SLOW DOWN THE PROGRESSION OF RETINAL DEGENERATION